Medicines and Healthcare products Regulatory Agency privacy notice

 To find out if we hold your personal data, or to access it please email: email@example.com.

 We sometimes need to share the personal data we control (and our data processors may also share information) with other organisations.
-Where this necessary we are required to comply with all aspects of Data Protection legislation.
-What follows is a description of the types of organisations we may need to share personal information we process for one or more reasons.
-Where necessary, required and within the law, we may share information with:
+Where this is necessary we are required to comply with all aspects of data protection legislation.
+What follows is a description of the types of organisations we may need to share personal data we process for one or more reasons.
+Where necessary, required and within the law, we may share data with: